hsmith56/Budget-Calendar/README.md

 #  Budget-Calendar

 ##  TODO
+### Need to clarify what daily spending is tracking.
+- Is it tracking total spent on that day?
+- Is it tracking misc spending?
+- Is it tracking some categories but not all?

 - [ ] Need a good way to carry over balance from 1st of month to last of month
 - [ ] Move Savings goals into seperate class